 The Sportful Fiandre NoRain Pro bib shorts aim to keep you warm and dry no matter what the conditions throw at you.
-Italian for Flanders, the Fiandre have a lot to live up to, and after a month or so of testing, it would appear that the NoRain Pros are just as impressive in the UK's unpredictable weather as they are in Belgium and have been my shorts of choice for the majority of conditions.
+Italian for Flanders, the Fiandre have a lot to live up to, and after a month or so of testing, it would appear that the NoRain Pros are just as impressive in the UK's unpredictable weather as they are in Belgium, and were our tester's shorts of choice for the majority of conditions.

 Bibshorts are another area of winter cycling clothing where you probably don't want to economise too much as you'll almost certainly be trying to get by with just the one layer.
 The Gore C3 Women Thermo Bib Tights+ really do perform well in cold, dry conditions and are exceptionally comfortable.
 The two-zip system at the rear is also great for speedy, hassle-free pee-stops.